pali-english/pali-english.github.io/README.md

 from the jungle springs fear.
 Having cut down jungle and vine,
 be free of jungles, mendicants!

+    Vanaṁ chindatha mā rukkhaṁ, vanato jāyate bhayaṁ;
+        Vanaṁ: jungle, forest (symbolic of defilements or distractions)
+        chindatha: cut down, chop
+        mā: not, don't
+        rukkhaṁ: a tree (a single defilement or distraction)
+        vanato: from the jungle, from the forest
+        jāyate: springs, arises
+        bhayaṁ: fear, danger

+    Chetvā vanañca vanathañca, nibbanā hotha bhikkhavo.
+        Chetvā: having cut down, chopping
+        vanañca: and the jungle, and the forest
+        vanathañca: and the vine (additional defilements or distractions)
+        nibbanā: be free, be extinguished (referring to the state of Nibbana)
+        hotha: be, become
+        bhikkhavo: mendicants, monks

 Yāva hi vanatho na chijjati,
 Aṇumattopi narassa nārisu;